 Though it covers some ground that has been done to death (and in some cases done better), The Passage still felt fresh and interesting, mostly because the scope is so broad, the characters are so well-developed, and the writing is a bit more on the literary side than you usually see in books about vampires. […]

 Author Archive | Durham County Library

-Durham County Library will host Dr. Sarah Sharma for a reading from her book, In the Meantime: Temporality and Cultural Politics, at 7 p.m. on Monday, May 12, at the Main Library, 300.
-N. Roxboro St.
+Durham County Library will host a discussion on Renaissance and Baroque art from the Nasher Museum of Art at Duke University, at 7 p.m. on Monday, Dec.
+14, at the Main Library, 300 N. Roxboro St.

 Durham County Library presents Holiday Jazz with the Ben Lassiter Trio and guest vocalist NAKIYASOUL at 3 p.m. on Sunday, Dec.
 13, at the Main Library, 300 N. Roxboro St. Light refreshments will be provided.